stanfordjournalism/stanford-progj-2020/docs/python/file_io.md

 The `open` function has a few other modes, but the above read, append and write modes are the most useful to learn at the outset.

 Note that we made a point of closing all of the files.
-Failing to close a file can lead to [memory leaks](https://en.wikipedia.org/wiki/Memory_leak) and other unexpected behavor -- e.g when working with files in an interactive Python interpreter, content you're expecting to appear in a file may not yet have been "flushed" to the file.
+Failing to close a file can lead to [memory leaks](https://en.wikipedia.org/wiki/Memory_leak) and other unexpected behavor.
+For example, when working with files in an interactive Python interpreter, content you're expecting to appear in a file may not be "flushed" to the file until you call the `close` method on the open file.

 ### The "with" idiom